 Find the related certificate, click on Trust > Always Trust.

 Enjoy your day and happy browsing.
-Suggestion and your essential tips are welcome in the comment for “Your Connection is not Private”.
+Suggestions and your essential tips are welcome in the comment for “Your Connection is Not Private”.